 Resources

-• Read: AD magazine issue 40, All can achieve in art, Wayne Roberts, 2024.
-Art specialist at Dalmain Primary School, Wayne Roberts, shares how he is developing an arts curriculum over a six-year period.
+- Read: AD magazine issue 40, All can achieve in art, Wayne Roberts, 2024.
+Art specialist at Dalmain Primary School, Wayne Roberts, shares how he is developing an arts curriculum over a six-year periodA specific historic time and context of an art, craft or design form.
 Here, he explains how he set about introducing a diverse range of artists, makers and designers, and created an environment that inspires all children to achieve.